varabyte/kobweb/README.md

 Press ${.components.widgets.ColorButton} to toggle the site's current color.
 ```

+> [!IMPORTANT]
-**Warning:** Spaces are not allowed within the curly braces!
-If you have them there, Markdown skips over the whole
+> Spaces are not allowed within the curly braces!
+If you have them there, Markdown skips over the whole thing and leaves
-thing and leaves it as text.
+> it as text.

 #### Imports